 To find these websites you can search some of your industry-specific keywords on Google or social media platforms and find websites that have written about them.

-One other tactic is checking out some of the websites that accept guest posts in your niche and find their guest authors.
+One other tactic is checking out some of the websites that accept quality guest posts in your niche and find their guest authors.
 These authors are typically associated with a website you can reach out to.
 The bonus point here is that because these websites are guest posting to build links, they’re probably interested in forming a link building relationship as well.
 And the guest author is probably the person you should reach out to for white hat link building.

 The next question is what person to reach out to from a website?